Peshawar women's cricket team

-The Peshawar women's cricket team is the women's representative cricket team for Peshawar.
+The Peshawar women's cricket team is the women's representative cricket team for Peshawar in domestic cricket in Pakistan.
 They competed in the National Women's Cricket Championship between 2004–05 and 2017.

 History

 Peshawar joined the National Women's Cricket Championship for its inaugural season in 2004–05, losing to Hyderabad in the initial knock-out stage.
 The side went on to compete in every edition of the National Women's Cricket Championship until it ended in 2017.
 Their best finish came in 2005–06, when they won the Rawalpindi Zone of the competition to progress to the Final Stage group, where they finished third out of the three teams that qualified.

 Players

 Notable players

-Players who played for Peshawar and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who played for Peshawar and for Pakistan internationally are listed below, in order of first international appearance (given in brackets):